 The information provided on the Application Form will be used to determine the offer we make to you.
 Along with the other personal details collected at interview, if you are subsequently enrolled, we will keep it for 6 years after you have left the College to ensure we have adequate records to deal with enquiries and complaints.

 For under 18 applicants to FE courses, information may be shared with your previous school as part of our public task to assist local authorities in promoting participation of vulnerable young people not in education, employment or training (NEET).

 More information about how we manage the data you provide at enrolment can be found below.

 - + Enrolment

-We will store, use and share the information you have provided on the Enrolment Form for the purposes stated below and with any third parties mentioned.
-We will also share your data on an ad-hoc basis if we are required to by law.
-If you want to update or remove any of the personal data you have provided you can make a request to do so by contacting email@example.com
+If you want to update or remove any of the personal data you have provided at enrolment you can make a request to do so by contacting email@example.com

-At enrolment we will ask if you want to provide a photograph.
-This is so we can ensure the safety and security of everyone at the College and we’ll keep this with your student record for 6 years after your course ends.
+We will need you to provide a photograph for your College ID Card.
+This is so we can ensure the safety and security of everyone at the College and we'll keep this photo with your student record for 6 years after your course ends.

 If you tick to receive marketing and market research information from us on the enrolment form we (or our funding partners) may contact you about courses or for feedback on your experience at College.

 If we collect other data from you in the course of your study we will inform you why we have asked for it, what we will use it for, who we may pass it to and how long we intend to keep it for.
 Please see our Post-enrolment Privacy Notice below.